Death Benefits

 Bluestein Johnson & Burke, LLC is available to help you if your loved one died in a work-related accident.
 Through South Carolina’s workers’ compensation system, our Mt.
 Pleasant workers’ comp death benefits attorney can help your family file a claim and recover the compensation you need to pay your bills.
 Our team has a thorough knowledge of work-related claims and our state’s various statutes.
 You can trust us to handle your case with care while you focus on spending this time with your loved ones.

-Workers’ Compensation Death Benefits in South Carolina
+Understanding Workers' Compensation Death Benefits in SC

 Like most states, South Carolina offers financial protection for workers who have been injured, fallen ill, or have been killed on the job.
 Under this system, injured workers can receive benefits that include medical expenses, lost earnings, and disability benefits.
 If a worker has passed away in an accident or from their injuries at work, certain family members can be entitled to what is known as death benefits.